Even in a pandemic, we've got to keep moving forward

 I've always been low-key obsessed with finding the "perfect" planning system (yep, I know that's impossible, and yet I keep dreaming...).
 I started this business under a different name three years ago, but it got pushed to the side a little when other things took priority.
 The pandemic has reignited my enthusiasm to make planning simple, straightforward and minimal; something that works for people juggling with all the things, whose eyes cannot deal with any more chaos.

 Looking after our planet so we can all have a future here is hugely important.
 Plan The Things partners with One Tree Planted so that we can help reforest the world, one tree at a time.
-For every single item sold in our shop, we plant one tree.
+For every paper item sold in the shop, we plant one tree.

 Get organized and do good.